accurateproject/accurate/docs/overview.rst

 3.5. cgr-admin (`<https://github.com/accurateproject/cgradmin>`_)
 ----------------------------------------------------
-- PoC web interface demonstrating recommended way to interact with CGRateS from an external GUI.
+- PoC web interface demonstrating recommended way to interact with AccuRate from an external GUI.

-4. Fraud detection within CGRateS
+4. Fraud detection within AccuRate
 =================================
-- Due to its importance in billing, CGRateS has invested considerable efforts into fraud detection and automatic mitigation.
+- Due to its importance in billing, AccuRate has invested considerable efforts into fraud detection and automatic mitigation.
-- For redundancy and reliability purposes, there are two mechanisms available within CGRateS to detect fraud.
+- For redundancy and reliability purposes, there are two mechanisms available within AccuRate to detect fraud.

 4.1.
 Fraud detection within Accounting:
 ---------------------------------------